-Arithmetic is not the most popular subject for people with liberal arts degrees, but let's do some simple math.
-Let's assume a normal class is 40 minutes long and it's scheduled 5 times a week, giving us a total of 200 minutes of potential #immersion.
+Let's assume a normal class is 40 minutes long and it's scheduled 5 times a week, giving us a total of 200 minutes of potential language immersion.
 Let's further assume that the teacher has done an excellent job and stayed in the target language all 90% of the minutes allotted, which makes it an even 180 minutes or 3 hours a week.
 Finally let's assume that there are 6 students in the class and, if we divide 180 minutes by 6, each student gets 30 minutes of direct one-on-one interaction.
 This is spread over 5 days, meaning that in total a student gets 6 minutes per day to practice speaking.

-You can read a much more detailed description of our vision about how foreign languages should be learned in the classroomhere.
-Our first semester comes at NO cost, so there is nothing to loose.
-You can test it and if it doesn't work, you have lost nothing.
+You can read here a much more detailed description of how foreign language teachers apply the OCTB language exchange program to their classroom.
+The first month comes at NO cost, so you have nothing to loose.

 Join the teachers who have already incorporated the OCTB language exchange program in their foreign language classes!